 Sustainability Challenge 2023

 For the 2022-23 academic year, SGAP Leaders adapted our Sustainability Challenge from a 1-day in-person activity to a longitudinal hybrid model which included a 8 week climate action clinics with virtual guest speakers and in-person and virtual facilitator.
 Our program implemented a series of 8 sessions, each lasting .1 – 1.5 hours per week.
-The hybrid sessions utilized a combination of large group and fun, interactive small group activities that addressed Climate (In)Justice, Carbon Footprint, Food Waste, Solar Energy, Transportation, Climate Advocacy, and Hone Your Presentation Skills.
+The hybrid sessions utilized a combination of large group and fun, interactive small group activities that addressed Climate (In)Justice, Carbon Footprint, Food Waste, Solar Energy, Transportation, Climate Solutions, and Hone Your Presentation Skills.

 Net Zero Carbon case study prepared students for the final Challenge activity: a 5-hour Sustainability Challenge workshop hosted at the Catholic University – School of Engineering.